Woodburn bank bombing: Trial, convictions, and sentences

 The trial lasted more than two months, and more than 100 witnesses were called.
-Prosecutors brought forth the Turnidge's financial difficulties, anti-government beliefs, and fear that the then-new Obama administration would take away their guns.
+Prosecutors brought forth the Turnidges' financial difficulties, anti-government beliefs, and fear that the then-new Obama administration would take away their guns.
 A friend of Joshua Turnidge testified that Turnidge often confided in him about a plan to obtain money from a bank using a bomb.
 During the trial, both defendants attempted to put the majority of the blame on the other, with Bruce's attorneys stating that his lack of computer skills and physical ailments would have prevented him from carrying out a role in the plot, while Joshua testified that he didn't know why his father had taken him for a drive that day and didn't know what happened until his father told him that "no one was supposed to get hurt."
 The defense also claimed the deaths would have never happened if Hakim did not set off the bomb by allegedly hitting it with a hammer and prying it open with a crowbar.

 The prosecution theorized that a stray radio signal had set off the device, not Hakim's actions.
 It took less than five hours of deliberations for the jury to find both Turnidges guilty on all eighteen counts, including aggravated murder.
 Following a sentencing recommendation from the jury, the judge sentenced both men to death.
 The jurors cited a lack of remorse as a reason for deciding on the sentencing recommendation.

 In 2016, the convictions and sentences were upheld by the Oregon Supreme Court.
 On December 13, 2022, Governor Kate Brown commuted the death sentences of Bruce and Joshua Turnidge to life without parole.
 Everyone else on Oregon's death row received the same commutation.